-Which Apple Watch color should you get: Silver, gold, rose gold, gray, black, or white?
+Which Apple Watch color should you get: Silver, gold, gray, black, or white ceramic?

 - Who should get space gray or space black?

-Most Apple Watch bands have polished stainless steel lugs.
-There are a few exceptions, including the Sport, Woven Nylon, and Loop lines that have lugs matching the band color, and there are third-party options for switching lug colors after you buy.
-But the vast majority of Apple Watch bands only truly match the stainless steel Apple Watch.
+Most individual Apple Watch bands have polished stainless steel lugs.
+There are a few exceptions: The Sport, Woven Nylon, Sport Loop, and Leather Loop options all have lugs matching their band color, while the Ceramic bands come with ceramic lugs.
+There are also third-party options for switching lug colors after you buy, or lugs you can purchase to DIY up your own Apple Watch band.
+But on the whole, Apple Watch band lugs primarily match the stainless steel Apple Watch.

-There's probably some weird supply chain and store stocking match that led Apple to that decision, and as much as most of us would like a variety of lug colors to choose from on every band, that's not currently the world we live in.

-The lack of perfectly matching lugs bothers some people.
-A lot.
-Others, not at all.
+The lack of perfectly matching lugs bothers some people a lot; others, not at all.
 I've used and worn almost every color Apple Watch over the past few years and I fall somewhere in the middle.
 It irks me when the lugs don't match, but it's not a deal-breaker for bands that I love.

 Even so, silver stainless steel is the finish I've stuck with the most and for this very reason.

-If you want your Apple Watch to blend seamlessly into the widest range of bands possible, go with stainless steel.

-If you don't care how you pair, or you only ever buy bands with colored lugs, go for whichever finish you like.
+If you want your Apple Watch to blend seamlessly into the widest range of bands possible, go with stainless steel; if you don't care how you pair, or you only ever buy bands with colored lugs, go for whichever finish you like.

 Discoloration doubts